 - Updates made to one instance of Slack do not affect other users on the same machine.

 - Users do not need to be administrators to update Slack.

 Once you’ve selected an installation type, download a build of the Slack desktop app.
-There are three possible builds: the Intel (x64) build, the Apple Silicon (arm64) build, and the Universal build (x64 or arm64).
-When distributing Slack, ensure you’re using the correct version of the Slack app for your employees’ machines.
+There are three possible builds: the Intel (x64) build, the Apple Silicon (arm64) build and the Universal build (x64 or arm64).
+When distributing Slack, ensure that you’re using the correct version of the Slack app for your employees’ machines.